TheMehrozKhan/ExploreLocal/README.md

 5. Choose "Device" and browse for the downloaded database file.
 6. Click "OK" to restore the database.

+## Importing Data into Database:

+1. Download this .bak file into your computer.
+2. Open SQL Server Management Studio (SSMS) on your computer.
+3. Connect your SQL Server instance.
+4. In the Object Explorer, right-click on "Databases" and select "Restore Database...".
+5. In the "Source" section, choose "Device" and click the "..." button to browse for the .bak file you provided.
+6. In the "Destination" section, you can specify the name for the restored database.
+7. Click the "OK" button to start the restore process.
+8. Once the restore is complete, you will see the restored database with all the data.

 ## Project Setup:

 1. Open Visual Studio.